mohitgadhvi1020/pesto_assginment/README.md

 ## Introduction

 This is a full-stack task management application that allows users to create, update, and delete tasks.
 Users can view a list of tasks and filter them by status.
-The application is built using [Frontend Framework] for the front-end and [Backend Technology] for the back-end, with [Database] as the database.
+The application is built using React for the front-end and NodeJs for the back-end, with MongoDB as the database.

 ## Features